gsoft-inc/wl-eventgrid-emulator/README.md

 }
 ```

-In the example for pull model, we have a topics, `topicfoobar`.
+In the example for pull delivery, we have a topics, `topicfoobar`.
 If an event is sent to the emulator on this URL `http://127.0.0.1:6500/topics/topicfoobar:publish`, the emulator would make the events available to pull at `pull://foo-subscription` and `pull://bar-subscription` on your host machine.

-As for the Push model Queue APIs, we have the following API supported:
+As for the Push delivery Queue APIs, we have the following API supported:

 - `PublishCloudEventsAsync`: publishes an event from the queue.
 - `ReceiveCloudEventsAsync`: publishes an event from the queue.